MurasakiAki/pipboi/docs/doc.md

 - Ultrasound sensor (HC-SRO4)
 - Temperature/humidity sensor (DHT11)
 - Optional tilt sensor (SW-520D)
+- Any input device(Bluetooth mini keyboard recommended)

 How to build your wearable PIPBOI can be found in [Build tutorial](build.md).

 ## Usage

 The PIPBOI is controlled through a simple command line inputs.
+It is recommended to have stable internet access.

 ### Start